miapolis/gogle/README.md

 ##### Use case

 1. Someone asks a question in a chat that can be answered by just asking Google the same thing
-2. You use a shortcut to instantly open a terminal window with Gogle and type in what they asked
-3. A Google URL for query is copied to your clipboard and the terminal window closes
-4. You paste the URL into the chat and the entire process took as little as less than a second
+2. You copy their query and press a shortcut and your clipboard is modified with a Google URL
+3. You paste in the Google URL

 ### Instructions: